-I am an artist based in Alameda, CA. As a child, my favorite activity was taking watercolors into the woods to paint trees.
+I am an artist based in Alameda, CA. As a child, my favorite activity was taking watercolors into the woods to paint landscapes.
 I also put up signs written in crayon around town offering my skills as an art teacher.
 Throughout my life themes of identity, environment and culture have fueled my curiosity and driven my creative process.

 During my studies at LIU- Global College, I began to develop my artistic voice studying in Kenya, Costa Rica, Panama and Americus, Ga.
 I also taught art, math and English to youth in Nairobi, studied the African Diaspora in Central America and helped create a youth library.